Overview of event-driven retention

-Understand that Asset ID is simply another document property in SharePoint and OneDrive for Business.
-Your organization may already use other document properties and IDs to classify content.
-If so, you can also use those properties and values when you create an event - see Step 6 below.
-The important point is that your organization must use some property:value combination in the document properties to associate that item with an event type.
+Asset ID is simply another document property that's available in SharePoint and OneDrive.
+Your organization might already use other document properties and IDs to classify content.
+If so, you can also use those properties and values when you create an event - see step 6 that follows.
+The important point is that you must use some property:value combination in the document properties to associate that item with an event type.

 Step 5: Create an event

-When a particular instance of that event type occurs - for example, a product reaches its end of life - go to the Records management > Events page in the Security & Compliance Center and create an event.
-You need to manually trigger an event by creating it.
+When a particular instance of that event type occurs, such as a product reaches its end of life, go to the Records management > Events page in the Microsoft 365 compliance center and create an event.
+You trigger an event by creating it.